It’s exciting times. Today, we’ll be comparing two of the latest robotic vacuums – the Neato D7 vs. the

 iRobot moved the S9’s clean button from the center to the upper right portion of the robot but still retains the three-button design.

-The round gold disk at the middle is actually the slot for the dust cup.
+The round gold disk in the middle is the slot for the dust cup.

 The change in shape makes it possible for iRobot engineers to place the main brush in front of the robot.